ibm-cloud-docs/CDN/how-to-order.md

       * Provide a **Path** where content can be retrieved from on the Origin (optional).
 See the feature description for [Path-based CDN mappings](/docs/CDN?topic=CDN-about-content-delivery-networks-cdn-#path-based-cdn-mappings) to understand the implications of adding a path at this time.

       * You can also provide an **HTTP port**, an **HTTPS port**, or both.
-These fields indicate which protocol and port number can be used to contact the Origin Server.
+These fields indicate which protocol and port number can be used to contact the Origin server.
 For non-default port numbers, refer to [the FAQ](/docs/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-http-and-https-port-numbers-are-allowed-for-akamai-) for a list of allowed port numbers.

       * **SSL Certificate** This option appears _only_ when HTTPS Port is selected.
 If you select **HTTPS Port** for either Server or Object Storage, you can choose **Wildcard** or **DV SAN Certificate** as your SSL Certificate option.
 Both offer the enhanced security provided by HTTPS.
          * **Wildcard Certificate** allows HTTPS traffic only when using the **CNAME** and requires no further action on your part